promptcloud-bot/bubus/README.md

 await bus.wait_until_idle()
 ```

-If a handler dispatches and awaits any child events during exeuction, those events will jump the FIFO queue and be processed immediately:
+If a handler dispatches and awaits any child events during execution, those events will jump the FIFO queue and be processed immediately:
 ```python
 def child_handler(event: SomeOtherEvent):
     return 'xzy123'